Delivering meaningful learning experiences with Jen Jones

 And then in 2020, Jen started thinking about how she could deliver content to a wider audience by making her offering more accessible.
 Much like our chat on business growth with Elliot Begoun of TIG Brands, Jen also wanted a way to capture the virtual work she’s done.
 This could help her save valuable time and then emphasize her Zoom sessions alongside this asynchronous training content.

-How Jen adapted her consulting model with online training
+How Jen adapted her consulting model virtually

 Jen pauses to give a special shout out to her daughter and administrative assistant, Kelsey Jones.
 Jen admits that a lot of the behind-the-scenes work that makes Hello Literacy so great can be attributed to Kelsey.